UCSB-dataScience-ProjectGroup/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-Testing the effectiveness of various classification algorithms on data
+Testing the effectiveness of various classification algorithms on predicting heart disease.